In this sewing tutorial, I will show you how to sew a beanie hat.

 Now comes the trick of folding.

 Swap two opposite corners on the top half of the folded fabric, connecting them to the bottom two.

 Do exactly as I am showing in the video.
 Fold the prepared piece as you see in the video.
 It’s hard to describe it, just check the video (around 6 minutes) and do exactly the same.

 But I still want to try to explain.
-So, we have a sandwich of 4 layers here and we need to sew the outer layers together; the top layer and the bottom layer are now the wrong side out.
-We will sew them together, then turn.
+So, we have a sandwich of 4 layers here and we need to sew the outer layers together; the top layer and the bottom layer are now the wrong sides out.
+We will sew them together, then turn them.

 We have to take the inner two layers away from the stitching line.

 What is now the inner two layers will be unfolded and pulled out and will become part of the tube itself.

 Stitch this tube using ⅜ inch seam allowances.
 Stitch until close to the folded edge, then pull the inner layers.
 The inner layers will come out, we arrange them manually and continue stitching.
 We do this until we encounter the initial pin which marks the start of the stitch.

 Turn the beanie right side out and arrange the bottom edge